mbabynames search ✿

 Alan Lucas

-"noble and strong" (Alan) meets "light" (Lucas).
+"handsome, harmony" (Alan) meets "light" (Lucas).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Alan Henry